The Climbing Shoe Rubber Comparison

 Vibram XS Edge – Widely known as one of the best edging rubbers in the game, the XS Edge is ideally suited to big wall climbing and multi-pitch routes.
 While it’s stiffer than its counterparts, the rubber has found its way into some of the most popular bouldering and all-round climbing shoes including the La Sportiva Miura and the Scarpa Instinct VS.

 Virbam XS Flash – The newest rubber to enter the Vibram family is the XS Flash.
 Designed specifically for indoor climbing and plastic walls, this non-marking rubber that is extremely soft and provides a great level of friction.

 Note: A lot of climbers ask about Vibram XS Grip VS XS Grip 2 VS XS Edge.
 These are all tried and tested rubbers that are made for different purposes.
 The XS Edge is certainly a lot harder, so will perform better on small areas of contact than that of other Vibram compounds.
 XS Grip and Grip 2 are made for different purposes too.
-The Xs Grip is more general use and the Xs Grip 2 a softer, sticker compound that is focused on perormnace.
+The Xs Grip is built for more general use and the Xs Grip 2 a softer, sticker compound that is focused on perormnace.

 Stealth Rubber (Five Ten)

 The late Charles Cole, founder and former president of Five Ten, was the man behind the legendary Stealth rubber, an invention which shook the climbing world.

 As well as a cult-like following and a host of celebrity fans, the rubber has been dubbed the highest-friction rubber in the world by some of the biggest outdoor publications including; Rock and Ice, National Geographic Adventure and Climbing magazine.

 With a fanbase like that, you know Five Ten are doing something right.
 Five Ten now manufacture 3 rubbers:

 Stealth Mi6 – Stealth Mi6 excels on overhung routes and is known as some of the stickiest rubbers ever.
 A super high friction rubber that can smear on even the most polished rock.
 The trade off with this rubber being so soft is that is is not very durable.
 It’s not uncommon to hear fellow climber at the crag complaining about the very short lifespan of their Mi6 shoes.